1. What the regulation says

 (Tenant completes the role names that fit their organisation; the responsibilities above are the minimum the regulation expects.)

-The recruitment-to-Schedule-3 procedure operationalises Reg 19(3) and walks every new employee through the eight items above plus the professional-registration check.
+This procedure operationalises Reg 19(3) and walks every new employee through the eight Schedule 3 items plus the professional-registration check.

 - Role definition.
 Before recruitment opens, the hiring manager confirms the role's regulated-activity scope, whether the role is exempt from the Rehabilitation of Offenders Act for criminal-record-check purposes, whether the role involves regulated activity with children or vulnerable adults, and any professional-registration requirements.